Gauge class

 • color {string}, defines the gradient-color (CSScolor)

-• mode {number}, defines the gradient mode as a value between 0 and 4
+• mode {number}, defines the gradient direction as 0 (left-right), 1 (default, top-bottom), 2 (left-center-right), and 3 (top-center-bottom)

 • blend {number}, defines the gradient blend as a value between 0 and 1